 - Pour bath salts and essential oils into the bath water, to increase the feeling of calm

 - Enjoy your favourite drink and a good book or series on your tablet.
-With a bath tray like this, it’s easier than ever.
+With a wooden bath tray like this, it’s easier than ever.

 If you have enjoyed this DIY project, don’t miss our other projects using pallets!